swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 Accesses to the stored properties of `self` is required to bootstrap an instance of an actor.
 Such accesses are considered to be a weaker form of isolation that relies on having exclusive access to the reference `self`.
 If `self` escapes the initializer, such uniqueness can no-longer be guaranteed without time-consuming analysis.
 Thus, the isolation of `self` decays (or changes) to `nonisolated` during any use of `self` that is not a direct stored-property access.
 That change happens once on a given control-flow path and persists through the end of the initializer.
 Here are some example uses of `self` within an initializer that cause it to decay to a `nonisolated` reference:

-1. Passing `self` as an argument in a procedure call.
+1. Passing `self` as an argument in any procedure call.
 This includes:
     - Invoking a method of `self`.
     - Accessing a computed property of `self`.
-2. Capturing `self` in a closure.
+2. Capturing `self` in a closure (or autoclosure).
 3. Storing `self` to memory.

 Consider the following example that helps demonstrate how this isolation decay works: